Frequently Asked Questions (FAQs)

 Sustainability

 Supplemental feeding of manatees cannot prevent all manatee mortality due to the ongoing lack of forage available in the Indian River Lagoon.
-But the expectation is that a limited, small-scale effort could provide sufficient food to keep the body condition of some manatees above starvation level until they disperse from their winter warm water sites in the spring to find food in other areas.
+The expectation is that a limited, small-scale effort could provide sufficient food to keep the body condition of some manatees above starvation level until they disperse from their winter warm water sites in the spring to find food in other areas and reduce the need for rescues

 The small-scale, supplemental feeding trial in the winters of 2021/2022 and 2022/2023 will help guide any future supplemental feeding considerations.